Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Research Interests: Evolution and iterations of sex, sexuality, and gender

 Dr. Rice joined the science department in 2009 as a PT adjunct and then moved into a FT adjunct role in 2015.
-In addition to teaching Fundamentals of Science for Purdue University Global, she also teaches Human Anatomy and Physiology I & II and will be the new course leader for SC131 starting in January 2021.
+In addition to teaching Fundamentals of Science for Purdue Global, she also teaches Human Anatomy and Physiology I & II and will be the new course leader for SC131 starting in January 2021.
 She has served as a team lead and subject matter expert for SNHU and taught Anatomy & Physiology, Medical Terminology, and Introduction to Health Care for Bryant & Stratton College, for whom she also led and participated in committee redesigns and mentored numerous new adjuncts.
 Before teaching full time, she established and ran a solo chiropractic office, where she practiced for over 20 years.

 Education: Doctor of Chiropractic, MS in Teaching, BA in Biology